xilaluna/git-pinned/README.md

 ## 📑 About

 git-pinned is a simple go scraper that is running on a gin server.
 It is designed to be used as an API endpoint to get all of your pinned repos on GitHub.
 It is currently being used on my [portfolio](https://xilaluna.com/projects).
 I initially made it for this reason, but I figured it would be useful for others as well.
 Feel free to fork or clone this repo.
+If you have any suggestions or issues, please open an issue or pull request.

 ## 📚 Stack